...

 Scholarships & Worktrade

 We offer limited work-trade & scholarship positions, to help offset the cost of tuition.
 In resisting the systems and structures of oppression we live under, we prioritize scholarships for folks who identify as Black, indigenous, people of color, trans/non-binary, low-income and/or from a marginalized community.
+We have 80 hours of worktrade available, in which participants can work to offset partial payment.
+We will prioritize applicants who can work more/consistent hours (5-10/month).

 Fermentation Immersion educational program